-Understanding the Trademark Registration Process
+Understanding the Trademark Registration Process In India

 Trademark registration grants the owner exclusive rights to use the mark for their goods or services.
 It also prevents others from using a mark that is identical or similar and could cause confusion among the public.
 If your brand name is also your company name, it’s crucial to file for trademark protection, as registration under the Companies Act does not provide the same level of protection.
 Trademark registration is highly recommended to prevent others from using your brand and potentially taking your spot in the market.